waldur/waldur-k8s-bootstrap/README.md

     ansible-playbook -D -i rke2_inventory install.yaml
     ```

+You can check Waldur release installation with the following steps:

+1. ssh to a node from inventory with `initial_server=true` mark
+2. check all the pods from namespace:

+    ```bash
+    export KUBECONFIG=/etc/rancher/rke2/rke2.yaml
+    kubectl get pods -n default
+    ```

+If you run Waldur in a different namespace, please adjust the value of the `-n` option in the last command above.

 ## Add admin ssh keys

 1. Setup `admin_keys` and `revoked_admin_keys` vars in the `ansible-config/rke2_vars` file